TravelSizedLions/journey/Assets/Production/0_Code/Storm/Subsystems/FSM/README.md

 ```

+Things to know:
+* Only one State in the machine will be enabled at a time.
+You can see which state is being used in the inspector by seeing which State is enabled at any given moment.
+* Multiple `FiniteStateMachines` can be running on the same class.
+* States will be added dynamically to the game object as they're activated.
+* You can, but probably don't need to, inherit from this class.

 ## The State Class
 All inheritors of the State class have access to the following methods for you to override:
 * [OnStateAdded()](#OnStateAdded-and-OnStateAddedGeneral)